top of page

 WHAT ABOUT SMOKING AND OTHER ODORS?

-Smoke and other odors on your clothes are accentuated within the confines of the pressurized chamber.
-Try to minimize the detrimental effect of smoking on HBOT results by abstaining within 1-hour pre and post treatment.
-Please do not use strong scented perfumes or deodorants.
+Smoke and other odours on your clothes are accentuated within the confines of the pressurised chamber.
+Try to minimise the detrimental effect of smoking on HBOT results by abstaining for 1 hour pre- and post-treatment.
+Please do not use strong-scented perfumes or deodorants.